Janislav/project-diamond-hands/README.md

 ## Transaction Types

 ### Deposit
 Adds funds to a client's account.
 Increases both available and total balance.
+If the account doesn't exist, it will be created automatically.

 ### Withdrawal
 Removes funds from a client's account.
 Decreases both available and total balance, but only if sufficient funds are available.
-Note: Withdrawals cannot be disputed because the money leaves the system and is gone.
+Withdrawals cannot be disputed because the money leaves the system and is gone.

 ### Dispute
 Initiates a dispute on a previous transaction.
 Moves funds from available to held balance, freezing them until resolved or chargebacked.
 The total balance remains unchanged.